Brand Names: Navelbine

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using vinorelbine, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).